openshift/enhancements/enhancements/installer/ipi-publishing-status.md

 ### API Extensions

 ### Implementation Details/Notes/Constraints [optional]

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they relate.

 The `Publish` field in the infrastructure status will only reflect the initial status of the cluster.
 Individual components (like ingress) may be changed on